LivePersonInc/developer-center/pages/documents/consumer experience/messaging-window-api/tutorials/cobrowse.md

 ```

 ### Cancelled invitation and expiry
 A CoBrowse invitation can be cancelled by the agent or expires after 2 minutes if not cancelled, accepted or rejected.
-In case of cancelation or expiry, the dialog will be updated and the ``sessionState`` equals ``CLOSED``.
+In case of cancelation or expiry, a new ``cqm.ExConversationChangeNotification`` event is triggered with ``CLOSED`` as ``sessionState`` property.

 ```json
 {